Caleb-Leung-Kwan-Ho/stores-rest-api/readme.md

 #stores rest api

-This is build with Flask, Flask-RESTful, flask -JWT, flask -SQLAlchemy
+This is build with Flask, Flask-RESTful, flask-JWT, flask-SQLAlchemy

 Deploy on heroku